 The most common errors include:

-- Incorrect separator: The separator specified does not match the file format.
+- Incorrect separator: The specified separator does not match the file format.

 - Non-compliant encoding: The file is not encoded in UTF-8.